 Entrants who are selected to participate in onfield competition only the Promotional Activity and do not have access to tickets for the corresponding Eligible Game will be provided with two (2) general admission tickets valued at up to $40.00 each (that is $80.00 for the entrant and their companion) to attend and enable them to take part in the Promotional Activity.
 Any other costs involved in attending the Eligible Game, including travel to and from the venue and expenses incurred at the Eligible Game, will be at the entrant's expense.
 Any drawn entrant who is unable or unwilling to attend the Eligible Game or to participate in the Promotional Activity will forfeit the tickets and the chance to win any prizes.

-Entrants who are selected to participate in the Guard of Honour must have their own ticket access to the Round Sydney Swans vs Port match at the SCG on, 20 202.
+Entrants who are selected to participate in the Guard of Honour must have their own ticket access to the Round 6 Sydney Swans vs Port Adelaide match at the SCG on, 20 April 2025.

 The total value of the prize pool of this promotion is $500 AUD.